Joe Kelley: Baltimore Orioles (AL) (1902)

-Cincinnati Reds, Toronto Maple Leafs, and Boston Doves (1902–1908)
+Cincinnati Reds (1902–1906)

 The Superbas lodged a complaint against the Reds, claiming that Kelley was still under their control, seeking compensation from the Reds.
 However, the other NL owners saw the situation as a coup for their league, and compelled Hanlon to drop his complaint.
 Kelley did not immediately report to Cincinnati, instead traveling to Boston to attempt to convince members of the Boston Americans to join him in the NL.
 Kelley joined the Reds on July 31.

+Managerial career

 With rumors that Kelley was negotiating to become the Reds' manager, incumbent manager Bid McPhee resigned, and Kelley succeeded him.
 Kelley served as manager of the Reds from 1902 until 1905.
 In 1903, Kelley finished ninth in the NL in OBP (.402).
 He was dismissed as manager after the 1905 season, and replaced by Hanlon.
 He remained as a Reds player for the 1906 season.
 He batted .228 during the 1906 season, and the Reds released him.

 Kelley signed with the Toronto Maple Leafs of the Class–AA International League (IL) in 1907, receiving a $5,000 salary ($ in current dollar terms), the highest for a minor league player to date.
 Kelley batted .322 for the Maple Leafs as a part-time player, spending time in left field and first base.
 The Maple Leafs won the IL pennant that season.

+Boston Doves (1908)

 With Fred Tenney set to leave the Boston Doves of the NL for the Giants, the Doves claimed Kelley from the Maple Leafs, signing Kelley to a two-year contract with an annual salary of $5,500 ($ in current dollar terms).
 Kelley announced that he would play left field.
 Kelley feuded with Doves' owner George Dovey, as Dovey wanted George Browne fined for "indifferent play", which Kelley refused to do.
 Dovey fired Kelley in December 1908.
 Kelley threatened legal action against Dovey, stating in the press that Dovey was releasing him to cut salary.
 Kelley and Dovey settled their case, freeing Kelley from the second year of his Doves contract.

-Later career (1909–1926)
+Later career

 Maple Leafs president James McCafferey secured Kelley's return to the club in 1909.
 He played with the Maple Leafs through 1910, managing the Maple Leafs from 1912 to 1914, winning a second pennant in 1912.

 After the 1914 season, the Maple Leafs released Kelley.
 The New York Yankees considered hiring Kelley as their manager after the 1914 season.
 Kelley scouted for the Yankees in 1915 and 1916.
 Former teammate Wilbert Robinson, then manager of the Brooklyn Robins, hired Kelley and McGinnity to join his coaching staff for the 1926 MLB season.
 Kelley and McGinnity were not retained after the season.